 Investigative narrative noting that a piano remained and communications concerned retrieval.

-Report reflecting that retrieval of the piano was permitted in principle but not completed.
+Report reflecting that retrieval of the piano was permitted but not completed.

 Case classified as inactive / closed pending further problems.